Jonas Obleser: Research

 Jonas Obleser's research interests range from processes underlying human cognition and perception, to translational aspects of ageing, to methodological and statistical aspects of neuroscience research.
 The neural processing of speech and age-related changes therein are central components of his research.

+In 2024, Jonas Obleser led efforts to acquire a dedicated research building centred around questions of how humans and artificially intelligent agents interact in complex environments (“Lübeck environment for minds and machines in interaction”, LEMMI) for the University of Lübeck.

-Jonas Obleser is the author of over 110 scientific publications.
+Jonas Obleser is the (co-)author of over 150 scientific publications.

 Honours

+From 2024 on, Jonas Obleser serves as elected member of the Fachkollegium Neurowissenschaften of the German Research Foundation (DFG).

 In 2015, Jonas Obleser was awarded an ERC Consolidator Grant.
 As part of this project, he and his research group are investigating the mechanisms of neuronal adaptation in the ageing listening brain.

 In 2014, Obleser won the Young Investigator Spotlight Award of the Advances and Perspectives in Auditory Neuroscience Symposium (APAN).

 In 2010, Jonas Obleser was awarded a 5-year grant for a Max Planck Research Group.